laskdaf/docs/tx_lifecycle.md

 }
 ```

-`CheckTx` is handled by the **AnteHandler**, provided by BaseApp.
+`CheckTx` is handled by the **AnteHandler**.
 Only the `checkTxState` is modified here and persists throughout this round’s series of `CheckTxs`; no actual state transitions happen yet.
 It also returns an estimated gas cost.

 Tendermint enforces a maximum `GasWanted` per block; the application enforces that it is sufficient for `GasUsed`, i.e. enough funds are provided.